 Roland names this new important technology with seamless transitions from low to high velocity (ppp to fff) SuperNATURAL Piano sound engine.
 Casio names it Linear Morphing System and Yamaha names it Spectral Component Modeling.

-From the movie on January 05, 2010:
+From the video on January 05, 2010:

 Erik SATIE: Nocturne No. 2 [v01b]